 This is especially true on first arrivals in a new country.
 The most stressful possible time to be debugging an eSIM activation is the moment you've landed and need to navigate from the terminal to your hotel.
 Having a working backup already installed turns that scenario from "panic" into "switch lines in settings."

-SafetyWing is the affordable trip insurance option that covers the actual disasters that strand travelers — medical, trip interruption, baggage.
+SafetyWing is the affordable trip-insurance option that covers the actual disasters that strand travellers — medical, trip interruption, baggage.
 Welcome Pickups for airport transfers in major cities; GetTransfer for the secondary airports and FBOs.
-These four affiliates — Airalo, Yesim, SafetyWing, and one of the transfer providers — are the connectivity-and-recovery stack that handles 90% of the small things that go wrong on a trip.
+Together with Airalo and Yesim, these are the connectivity-and-recovery stack that handles the small things that most often go wrong on a trip.

 These cookies enable strictly necessary cookies for security, language support and verification of identity.
 These cookies can’t be disabled.